deneb-viz/deneb-viz.github.io/docs/getting-started/simple-worked-example.md

   If there is no cross-highlight applied, the data point values are the same as the original, and this obscures the mark behind it.
 This encoding uses the same measure, but with a `__highlight` suffix, which Deneb uses to supply the value we need to show this.
 The rest of the `encoding` section has been omitted as it's used for the next section.

 :::caution Cross-Highlight Takes A Bit Of Work
-It normally might be a bit much for a simple walkthrough, but it's likely that you're heare because you want to build your own visual that looks and feels at home in Power BI.
+It normally might be a bit much for a simple walkthrough, but it's likely that you're here because you want to build your own visual that looks and feels at home in Power BI.
 Cross-highlighting is a part of this journey, so we want to give you a simple way in to this.
 You can read in more detail in the [Interactivity Features](interactivity-overview) or [Cross-Highlighting](interactivity-highlight) pages for further details.
 :::

 ### Cross-Filtering